 I am sick to death of our mamby-pamby, liberal, useless courts and our lazy and cowardly crown.
 What happened in the trial of Kenneth Fenton was a travesty.
 It was a travesty created because our judges and our crown refused to keep a known and repeat drunken driver off the road.
 Therefore, in my mind they bear a level of responsibility in the death of this dedicated public servant.
 But then, at the sentencing of Kenneth Fenton it got worse.
-Crown and the court disrespected Sarah Beckett with their cries of “Precedent“.
+Crown and the court proceeded to disrespect Sarah Beckett with their disingenuous cries of “Precedent“.

 I realize there exist other controversies about this tragic accident.
 However, I cannot speak to those, but I can and will speak to the prosecution and trial of Kenneth Fenton.